hoellin/eg/docs/haemochromatosis/introduction.md

 ## Results

 We finally obtained a list of 453 putative new genes potentially involved in haemochromatosis.
-The list is available here: `/work2/project/regenet/workspace/thoellinger/shared/2022/merged_inferred_genes_v1.csv`
+The list is available in the main [GitHub repository of this project](https://github.com/hoellin/hoellin.github.io) in `data_and_results/haemochromatosis/merged_inferred_genes_v1.csv`.

-Those 453 genes are ranked according to a custom confidence index again, so according to the min confidence index by which we want to filter our results, we obtain a smaller list:
+Those 453 genes are ranked according to a custom confidence index:

 - 1 gene at the maximum confidence index (namely 15) : *COQ9*
 - 11 genes at a confidence index >= 11 :